Week 150

 The researcher should think of the research framework as the ‘word picture’ for the specific problem statement.
 Once a person reads the framework and examines the diagram it should be very clear what the conditions surrounding the problem are as well as how the study is connected to the literature.
 Not all studies will have both concepts and theories, and flexible designs such as a case study will typically rely more on concepts than theories.

-Concepts – These are commonly held views that are not as formally defined as theories that can be found in the literature that are central to your research problem.
+Concepts – These are commonly held views that are not as formally defined as theories that can be found in the literature, which are central to your research problem.
 The researcher should be able to provide a short ‘descriptor’ for the concept.
 An example descriptor could be Higher Job Satisfaction Leads to Higher Productivity.
 Follow the descriptor with a discussion of the concept supported by citations.
 Flexible studies will typically have concepts.

 Definition of Terms